Menu

 }

-The agent caught the $5,000 budget discrepancy.
-It confirmed team assignments and tech stack across documents.
-It even flagged the slightly different launch date granularity.
+Look at that — the agent found the $5,000 budget mismatch.
+It also confirmed team roles and the tech stack across sources.
+It even flagged the slight gap in launch date detail (June 15 vs. just “June 2026”).

-So far we tested with text files.
-But the agent already supports images through extract_from_image.
-When you pass an image file, the classifier routes it to vision extraction automatically.
+We tested with text files above.
+But remember, the agent already knows how to handle images via extract_from_image.
+Drop in an image path and the classifier routes it to the vision reader all by itself.

 python